XHITZ-FM

-XHITZ-FM (Z90.3) is an English-language Top 40 (CHR) radio station in San Diego-Tijuana, broadcasting at 90.3 MHz.
-The station is owned by Comunicación XERSA, S.A. de C.V., a Mexican broadcast company.
-49 percent of the concessionaire is owned by an American company, Local Media San Diego, which holds the right to use the frequency and programs the station from studios in the Sorrento Valley neighborhood of San Diego, along with two other Mexican FM stations broadcasting in English, Alternative Rock-formatted XETRA-FM and Rhythmic AC-formatted XHRM-FM.
-LMSD also wholly owns U.S.-licensed KFBG.
+XHITZ-FM (90.3 MHz "Z90.3") is an English-language Top 40 (CHR) radio station.
+It is licensed to Tijuana, Mexico, and broadcasts to the San Diego-Tijuana radio market.
+The station is owned by Comunicación XERSA, S.A. de C.V., a Mexican company.
+An American company, Local Media San Diego, holds 49% of the concession.
+LMSD pays a fee to use the frequency and programs the station.
+The studios, in the Sorrento Valley neighborhood of San Diego, are home to two other Mexican FM stations broadcasting in English, classic alternative-formatted XETRA-FM and rhythmic AC-formatted XHRM-FM.

-XHITZ-FM's 100,000–watt transmitter and antenna are on Mount San Antonio in Tijuana.
-Because of this, it must abide by all Mexican broadcast regulations, including mandatory public service announcements, political coverage, and the compulsory airings of La Hora Nacional ("The National Hour") on Sunday nights, and the Mexican National Anthem at midnight and 6:00 a.m. daily.
+XHITZ-FM has an effective radiated power (ERP) of 100,000 watts.
+The transmitter and tower are on Mount San Antonio in Tijuana.
+Z90.3 must abide by all Mexican broadcast regulations, including mandatory public service announcements, most of which are translated into English by Z90.3, political coverage and the compulsory airings of La Hora Nacional ("The National Hour") on Sunday nights, and the Mexican National Anthem at midnight and 6:00 a.m. daily.

-XHITZ also airs the Top 40/CHR version of "Sunday Night Slow Jams", which begins at 8:00 p.m.
+XHITZ carries the Top 40/CHR version of "Sunday Night Slow Jams", which begins at 8 p.m.
 It is one of two San Diego/Tijuana affiliates for the program, the other being sister station XHRM-FM, which carries the "Throwback" version.

 History

+XHIS-FM

-In September 1970, the station signed on as XHIS-FM, more than three years before receiving its concession in November 1973.
+In September 1970, the station signed on the air in September 1970.
+The original call sign was XHIS-FM.
+It began broadcasting more than three years before receiving its concession in November 1973.
 It was owned by Víctor Díaz, the founder of Califórmula Broadcasting, which would come to own and operate numerous stations in the San Diego-Tijuana radio market.

-However, it signed on with a brokered radio format from the United States.
-Time Sales, Inc., owned by radio automation pioneer Paul Schafer, and presented a jockless progressive rock format known as "HIS Radio".
-Time Sales added a second Mexican station when 100.1 XHERS-FM (now 104.5 XHLTN-FM), a soft rock station known as "HERS Radio", signed on in December, and a third, XHQS-FM 95.7 "OURS", was also planned.
+XHIS-FM signed on with a brokered radio format from the United States.
+Time Sales, Inc., owned by radio automation pioneer Paul Schafer, presented an automated progressive rock format known as "HIS Radio".
+Time Sales added a second Mexican station when 100.1 XHERS-FM (now 104.5 XHLTN-FM), a soft rock station known as "HERS Radio", signed on in December.
+A third station, XHQS-FM 95.7 "OURS", was also planned.
 Aside from the music, HIS Radio featured parodies of commercials and a satirical radio novel, the O.B.
 Ranger.
 The operation was run by Larry Shushan, a former owner of KPRI FM radio and one of the builders of KAAR, San Diego's first UHF television station.

 XHIS and XHERS broadcast from a new facility in Tijuana with custom-built 100,000–watt transmitters, throwing maximum power at San Diego.
 These were the first border blasters on FM.
 Programming originated from Time Sales's studios and sales offices at the Royal Inn at the Wharf and was transported by cassette to the transmitter, as the Brinkley Act prevented a live hookup from being used.
 Within six months, Time Sales had two of the top three stations in San Diego.